-Keith Urban & More Honor Tom Petty at CMT Artists of the Year
+Keith Urban & More Honor Tom Petty at 2017 CMT Artists of the Year

 During the 2017 CMT Artists of the Year event, Jason Aldean, Keith Urban, Chris Stapleton and Little Big Town covered Petty's song "I Won't Back Down."

-Alden, Urban and Stapleton played the famous song on their guitars and took turns serving as lead vocalists.
+Aldean, Urban and Stapleton played the famous song on their guitars and took turns serving as lead vocalist.
 Little Big Town provided backup vocals.
 Audience members couldn't help but sing along and gave the artists a standing ovation at the end of the performance.

 Stapleton, Aldean and Urban were honored as this year's top artists along with Florida Georgia Line and Luke Bryan.